-The following key adaptation actions.
+The municipality and the local council approved the following key adaptation actions.

 6.1 Adaption actions for population and public health

 - Establishment of an early warning system; - Adopt healthy buildings, through formulation of - building guidelines which include instructions for advanced sanitary installation that separate grey water from black water; - Sustaining and improving sanitary conditions - Health action plan for the extreme events, included access to air-condition public building during heat waves or extreme events.
 Updating building code and improve building ability to provide protection against extreme heat events and floods and public awareness in addition to other actions listed in details in the chapter 6.